sst/guide/_chapters/add-the-session-to-the-state.md

 This really simple bit of code is creating and exporting two things:
 1. Using the `createContext` API to create a new context for our app.
-2. Using the `useContext` React Hook to access the context that we created for our app.
+2. Using the `useContext` React Hook to access the context.

 If you are not sure how Contexts work, don't worry, it'll make more sense once we use it.